mozilla-bteam/bmo/README.rst

 Then, you must configure your browser to use http://localhost:1091 as an HTTP proxy.
 For setting a proxy in Firefox, see `Firefox Connection Settings`_.
-The procecure should be similar for other browsers.
+The procedure should be similar for other browsers.

 .. _`Firefox Connection Settings`: https://support.mozilla.org/en-US/kb/connection-settings-firefox